Summer Program in Social and Cultural Psychiatry

 PSYT633 Research Methods in Social and Cultural Psychiatry

-R. Whitley & Faculty
+R. Whitley, A. Ryder & Faculty

 This workshop will introduce participants to research methods in cultural and social psychiatry in a stepwise manner.
 The course consists of three modules: (1) introduction to qualitative research; (2) introduction to quantitative research; and (3) introduction to mixed-methods studies.
-Modules 1 and 2 will focus on methodologies, study design, execution, analysis and dissemination.
+Modules 1 and 2 will focus on methodologies, study design, execution, analysis, and dissemination.
 In Module 3, students will learn how and when to integrate qualitative and quantitative approaches in a mixed-method study.
 Ample time will be given for questions and discussion of participants’ projects.

 Text: Course readings will be available online.

-Date: May 6-31, 2024 (4 weeks) M•W•F  13:30-17:00
+Date: May 4-29, 2026 (36 hours) M•W•F  13:30-17:00

 Workshops